 News doesn’t focus too much on daily life in Syria.
 Leila Mustafa is a 31-year-old Kurd woman, agronomist, and mayor of the Syrian town of Raqqa.
 An incredible story of courage, trying to return this city, which was headquarters to ISIS before being liberated, to a reasonably normal life.
 Everything, literally everything, has to be rebuilt.
 Citizens are beginning to return home, only to find ruins and rubble.
 There are still car-bombings in the city and to top it off, Turkey commissioned 5 men to eliminate well respected 61-year-old Omar Allouch, assistant to Mustafa, in his home.
 This is what happens in certain areas when well-meaning people try to restore and instill peace.

 In Poland, Gdansk’s Mayor, Pawel Adamowicz, was murdered in broad daylight because his urban rulership was at odds with the national government’s outlook on how to deal with the immigrant issue.
 He was for welcoming them, his rulership cost him his life.
 This is a national issue of peace.

-This blog post is an excerpt from chapter 13.8 of the book Audit of the Universe.
+This blog post is an excerpt from chapter 4.8 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Peace is a National & International Government Concern
+Please use the Social Network links just below to share this information from The Explanation, Peace is a National & International Government Concern